hrsmnr/xAOD_walkthrough/README.md

 $bqueues

 ## To use FAX as an input of the analysis
+$setupATLAS
 $localSetupFAX
 $voms-proxy-init --voms atlas:/atlas/jp
 $source rcSetup.sh
 $python share/mkFaxFileList.py [optionally: target dataset list]
+## Submitting jobs with FAX to LSF
+## Make your GRID passward file as ./share/pfile.txt
+## Attention: make sure no access right for others!! (chmod 0600 ./share/pfile.txt)